dinomatic/docs.dinomatic.com/source/docs/kemoku/shortcodes.md

 [sb_grid ids="6, 9" style="no-terms"]
 ```

+> You can use the Grid shortcode in sidebars as well.

 ### Review Page Shortcodes

 Here are the shortcodes available in Kemoku plugin you can use in review pages: